 Between observability and monitoring, which is better?

-So how do you know which model is best to use across your environments?
+So how do you know which model is best for your environments?

 Monitoring typically provides a limited view of system data focused on individual metrics.
 This approach is sufficient when systems failure modes are well understood.
 Because monitoring tends to focus on key indicators such as utilization rates and throughput, monitoring indicates overall system performance.
 For example, when monitoring a database, you’ll want to know about any latency when writing data to a disk or average query response time.
 Experienced database administrators learn to spot patterns that can lead to common problems.
 Examples include a spike in memory utilization, a decrease in cache hit ratio, or an increase in CPU utilization.
 These issues may indicate a poorly written query that needs to be terminated and investigated.

-Conventional database performance analysis is simple, though, compared with diagnosing microservice architectures with multiple components and an array of dependencies.
+Conventional database performance analysis is simple compared to diagnosing microservice architectures with multiple components and an array of dependencies.
 Monitoring is helpful when we understand how systems fail, but as applications become more complex, so do their failure modes.
 It is often not possible to predict how distributed applications will fail.
 By making a system observable, you can understand the internal state of the system and from that, you can determine what is not working correctly and why.

-Correlations between a few metrics are often not enough to diagnose incidents in modern applications, however.
+However, correlations between a few metrics often do not diagnose incidents in modern applications.
 Instead, these modern, complex applications require more visibility into the state of systems, and you can accomplish this using a combination of observability and more powerful monitoring tools.

-As mentioned earlier, observability is understanding what’s happening inside of a system from its logs, metrics and traces.
+As mentioned earlier, traditionally, observability is understanding what’s happening inside a system from its logs, metrics, and traces.
+Modern observability includes these three original pillars along with user experience and security.
 Systems are observable when they generate and readily expose the type of data that enables you to evaluate the state of the system.
-Here’s a closer look at logs, metrics, and distributed traces.
+Here’s a closer look at logs, metrics, distributed traces, user experience, and security.

 - Metrics in this context are sets of measurements taken over time, and there are a few types: